-Traditionally a beautiful Argentinian delight, you'll find these gluten free and keto empanadas to be bursting with flavor and all wrapped up in a nice 'n flakey crust!
+Traditionally a beautiful Argentinian delight, you'll find these gluten free and keto empanadas to be bursting with flavor and all wrapped up in a suuuper flaky pie crust!

 See recipe video for guidance on the pie crust!

-Make a batch of our all-butter flakey pie crust.
-Chill while you make the filling.
+Make a batch of our keto pie crust and chill while you make the filling.

 Heat olive oil in a large pot over high heat.
 Cook beef, breaking it up with a spoon, until browned but not completely cooked through.
 Transfer to a medium bowl with a slotted spoon, leaving as much fat in pan as possible.

 Reduce heat to medium and cook onion and bell pepper, stir- ring, until tender but not browned, 6–8 minutes; season with salt and black pepper.
 Add cumin, paprika, oregano, and cayenne and cook, stirring, until fragrant, about 1 minute.
 Add chicken broth and reserved beef along with any accumulated juices to pot.
 Stir in sug- ar and season to taste with salt and black pepper.
 Bring to a simmer and cook, stirring and scraping up any brown bits, until most of the liquid is evaporated, 15–20 minutes.
 Transfer to a medium bowl, allow to come to room temperature, cover, and chill at least 3 hours

 Preheat oven to 375°F/190°C and line a baking tray with a mat.